anentropic/django-taggit-autocomplete/README.txt

 It's virtually the same app, only it's changed to work with django-taggit: http://github.com/alex/django-taggit

+This branch has been forked from eka's version.
+I've placed the js in a static folder for ease of implementation.

 *** Installation ***

    1. You need to have django-taggit already installed
    2. Download django-taggit-autocomplete and use setup.py to install it on your system: python setup.py install
-   3. Download jquery-autocomplete and put it in the folder specified in your project's MEDIA_URL setting.
-If you want to put it somewhere else add TAGGIT_AUTOCOMPLETE_JS_BASE_URL to your project settings.
-   4. Add "taggit_autocomplete" to installed apps in your project's settings.
+   3. Add "taggit_autocomplete" to installed apps in your project's settings.
+   4. Run python manage.py collectstatic
    5. Add the following line to your project's urls.py file:

       (r'^taggit_autocomplete/', include('taggit_autocomplete.urls')),